 In 1883, when Seattle schools were bursting with students, a new and larger Sixth Street School opened.
 It was the first schoolhouse in Seattle with more than two classrooms.
 The elegant wooden building featured an imposing French mansard roof, clock tower, and tall central belfry.
 The 12-room building was large enough to replace old Central I, Sixth Street, and North schools.
-The principal, Edward S. Ingraham, supervised ten teachers.
+The principal, Edward S. Ingraham, supervised 10 teachers.
 Not long after it opened, the name was replaced by the older moniker, Central School.

 A portion of the new school was used for high school classes.
 The first class graduated in 1886.
-Commencement for the 12 graduates (seven males and five females) was held at Frye's Opera House.
+Commencement for the 12 graduates, seven boys and five girls, was held at the Frye Opera House.

-In April 1888, a faulty furnace caused an early morning fire that burned this building to the ground.
+In April 1888, a faulty furnace caused an early morning fire that burned the school to the ground.
 Only the piano and a few books were rescued.
 The high school and 1st grade classes were moved to Denny School, while other grades moved to temporary sites at Brown's Pavilion and Turner's Hall.